What Causes Dental Anxiety

 A mythos of horror has always circled dental offices because of negative stories and a tray of diabolical-looking instruments.
 More likely than that, however, is a past incident that caused pain in someone’s mouth.
 That can make a patient anxious that the pain will happen again or something worse will happen next time.
 Fortunately, dental treatment has become a fairly exact science in modern times, eliminating much of the potential for pain.

-Check out what others are saying about our dental services on Yelp: Dental Anxiety in Houston, TX.
+Check out what others are saying about our dental services on Google: Dental Anxiety in Houston, TX.

 Fear of loss of control and personal space